haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 |Change AI model|11s|31s|64.5%|
 |Last Image size|2.75GB|5.4GB|49%|

-As you can see, the Multi-stage build save us a lot of time in building image and more lightweight serving.
+As you can see, the multi-stage build save us a lot of time in building image and more lightweight serving.
 I can not overstate how frustrating and counter-productive in slow pipeline cause the amount of time wasted waiting for builds to complete adds up to 10 of thousands USD/year wasted even for small teams.

 ![Waiting pipeline](waiting-for-pipeline-to-finish-running.webp "Not Funny Meme")